ge-tracker/influxdb-laravel/README.md

 ## Installation

 This package requires PHP 7.4+, Laravel 8+ and works with InfluxDB 2.0.
-For InfluxDB 1.x, see below.
+For InfluxDB 1.x, see the [1.x setup instructions in the next section](#user-content-influxdb-1x).

 1. To install the latest version of the package, run the following command in your terminal: